kylecrsn/Clog/README.md

   // A simple message.
   LOG_INFO("This is a basic logging message.");

-  // Format substitutions similar to built-in functions like printf().
+  // Format substituion similar to built-in functions like printf().
   LOG_INFO("This message includes %d substitutions, similar to how %s work.", 2,
            "printf(), fprintf(), etc.");